• Skip to primary navigation

 Lastly, creamy soups like this one taste really well with a slice of homemade garlic bread.

-If you are looking for more comforting soup recipes, try also this easy tomato soup, warming pumpkin soup, or potato and mushroom soup.
+If you are looking for more comforting soup recipes, try also this easy tomato soup, warming pumpkin soup, mushroom and cauliflower soup or potato and mushroom soup.

 Fancy a hearty soup instead?
 Then check out my take on borscht, yellow split pea soup, or Czech cabbage soup.